gcallah/indras_net/README.md

 fashion_run.py sets some parameters for fashion_model.py, and then runs the model.

 height_model.py is Thomas Schelling's genetic engineered height model. height_run.py runs the model.

+menger_model.py is the beginnings of an attempt to get money to emerge in a market. menger_run.py runs this model.

 menu.py contains our basic menuing code. menu_model.py and menu_run.py exist to test the menu system in isolation.